Church of the East: Background

-From its peak of geographical extent, the church entered a period of rapid decline that began in the 14th century, due largely to outside influences.
+Even before the Church of the East underwent a rapid decline in its field of expansion in Central Asia in the 14th century, it had already lost ground in its home territory.
+The decline is indicated by the shrinking list of active dioceses from over sixty in the early 11th century to only seven in the 14th century.
+In the aftermath of the division of the Mongol Empire, the rising Buddhist and Islamic Mongol leaderships pushed out the Church of the East and its followers in Central Asia.
 The Chinese Ming dynasty overthrew the Mongols (1368) and ejected Christians and other foreign influences from China, and many Mongols in Central Asia converted to Islam.
-The Muslim Turco-Mongol leader Timur (1336–1405) nearly eradicated the remaining Christians in the Middle East.
-Nestorian Christianity remained largely confined to communities in Upper Mesopotamia and the Saint Thomas Syrian Christians of the Malabar Coast in the Indian subcontinent.
+The Muslim Turco-Mongol leader Timur (1336–1405) nearly eradicated the hitherto large Christian communities in the Middle East.
+Church of the East Christianity remained largely confined to ethnic Assyrian communities in Upper Mesopotamia, Southeast Anatolia, Northwest Persia and Northeast Levant, and the Saint Thomas Syrian Christians of the Malabar Coast in the Indian subcontinent.